dpep/py_ambiguous/README.md

 ambiguous
 ======
-A little flexibility makes life way easier.
+flexibility when you need it

 ### Install